by: Thomas Young

 Great Salespeople are Perfect for Digital Marketing

 A sales rep’s value and the overall marketing ROI to your business will increase dramatically if salespeople can market online.
-The good news: the fundamentals of web marketing are similar to the basics of selling.
+The good news: the fundamentals of strategic digital marketing are similar to the basics of selling.
 Your company’s website is now a key sales tool and needs to function like a great prospector and presenter of information.
 The website should be easy to use and simple to understand with a focus on key benefits.
 The site should push visitor hot buttons to drive inquiries.
 The best salespeople on your team should have an intuitive understanding of how to get this done.
 It is too expensive to pay for prospecting efforts when those efforts produce such poor ROI.
 Businesses that take a web-savvy approach to selling will outpace competitors, and the changing role of the company sales rep can make an impact.

 The Role of Salespeople in Digital Marketing Starts with Education

-If salespeople are to make the transition from traditional sales roles to digital marketers, they must first learn the basics of web marketing.
+If salespeople are to make the transition from traditional sales roles to digital marketers, they must first learn the basics of strategic digital marketing.
 This is a personal choice and if they are not willing to learn there is not much hope.
 The necessary skills will not come from a college or university.
 Internet marketing skills are developed by doing, watching and acting on results.
 It is critical to stay on top of changes, which can literally happen overnight.

 Also, there is no quick fix!
-It takes time and effort to get web marketing efforts optimized and successful.
+It takes time and effort to get strategic digital marketing efforts optimized and successful.
 This effort will pay off many times over with increased leads and sales.
 Anyone can learn these skills at a minimal cost from many free resources available online and from the content in this book.
 The biggest challenge is finding the salespeople with the desire and motivation to make the change and learn a new approach to sales.
 Let’s take a look at the specific skills needed by salespeople to become effective web marketers.

 What Digital Marketing Skills are Needed?
 Follow the Four Steps…

-Salespeople do not have to be IT or design professionals to be successful at web marketing.
+Salespeople do not have to be IT or design professionals to be successful at strategic digital marketing.
 The key is to provide strategic, sales-focused direction to IT and design professionals.
 This process will not be successful unless the sales team has a basic understanding of the Internet marketing strategy for the company.
 To gain this understanding, salespeople should start with the basics.
 They first need to learn about the four steps:

 - Design and Development